Classic Chicken Parmesan Recipe

 Chicken Parm Recipe

 Italian food is my “second favorite” cuisine after Tex-Mex, but it’s a very close second.
-I’m pretty sure I could live on pizza and pasta, with some ricotta, parmesan, and mozzarella cheese thrown in.
-I love creating new recipes and sharing with my family, because food is what brings us together.
-So here you go, fam.
-Let’s eat Chicken Parm!
+I’m pretty sure I could live on pizza and pasta, with some ricotta, parmesan, and mozzarella cheese thrown in for good measure.

 This is a classic recipe that I’ve made several times, but just never wrote it down.
 You will probably see many others that are similar because it is a classic.
 However, I prefer using ricotta cheese instead of the more classic mozzarella cheese on top.